maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- make contracts send command to pricing, rather than sending it from dsc, so contracts is the orchestrator
 - current
   - persist user actions to a new table, so others can view the draft
   - add drafts2/persist which then replays everything with PERSIST turned on, so we can offer a draft